-2021 2020
+2022 2021

 €m €m

-Loans and advances to customers 2 4
+Loans and advances to customers 1 2

-2 4
+1 2

-7. NET (LOSS)/GAIN ON DERECOGNITION OF FINANCIAL ASSETS MEASURED AT AMORTISED COST
+7. NET GAIN/(LOSS) ON DERECOGNITION OF FINANCIAL ASSETS MEASURED AT AMORTISED COST

+2022

+Carrying value Gain from

+derecognition

+derecognised

+financial

+assets

+measured at

+amortised cost

+€m €m

+Loans and advances to customers 62 5

+62 5

+2021

-Carrying value of derecognised financial assets measured at amortised cost 2021 Loss from derecognition
+Carrying value of derecognised financial assets measured at amortised cost Loss from derecognition

+€m €m

 Loans and advances to customers 307 (5)

 307 (5)

-2020

-Carrying value of derecognised financial assets measured at amortised cost Gain from derecognition

-Loans and advances to customers 3

-3

-Derecognition in 2021 arose from the sale of portfolios of non-performing loans from a specific loan portfolio where credit deterioration had occurred.
-In 2020 a gain on derecognition arose from final settlement relating to loans sold in 2019.
+Derecognition in 2022 and 2021 arose from the sale of portfolios of non-performing loans.
 The loans were disposed of for credit management purposes after credit deterioration had occurred.